-A fourteen day Culinary Tour of China, with an enthusiastic native Chinese food blogger, exploring some of China’s most diverse gastronomic traditions and culture.
+A 14-day Culinary Tour of China, with an enthusiastic native Chinese food blogger, exploring some of China’s most diverse gastronomic traditions and culture.

 Maximum 10 persons

 Beijing — Lanzhou — Xi’an — Chengdu — Shanghai

 Our exclusive culinary tour of China will start in BEIJING, where I spent several years as a local journalist and a city I know intimately.
 We will explore the culinary delights of this ancient capital and visit some of its most important cultural heritage sites.

 - A welcome dinner with a Peking Duck serving demonstration